xiyuy98/stat-992-blog-post/README.md

 term-abstract network on this massive collection of academic publications.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This post is an starting example toward our course project, and we focus on all papers relate to a good technique "false discovery rate" or "FDA" in short here.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This post is an starting example toward our course project, and we focus on all papers relate to a good sample technique "false discovery rate" or "FDA" in short here.
 The FDR conceptualize the rate of type I errors in null hypothesis testing with multiple comparisons.
 The FDR was first formally introduced by Benjamini and Hochberg in 1995 [1].
 It has been particularly influential and